cscorley/dissertation/chapters/2_related/1_tr_general.md

 There are several applicable ranked-based significance tests we can use.
-According to @Croft-etal_2010, the most common ones are the sign test, the t-test, and the Wilcoxon sign-ranked test
+According to @Croft-etal_2010, the most common ones are the sign test, the t-test, and the Wilcoxon sign-ranked test.

 \todo{mention friedman, mann-whitney?}